by Sam Evans, edited by Jeff Campbell

 Then tell them it is read-alone time.
 Keep suggesting engrossing, slightly harder books.

 8. Try Comics For Reluctant Readers

-Some kids get a good jump begin with comics or graphic novels, which are less intimidating to them than chapter books.
+Some kids get a good jump with comics or graphic novels, which are less intimidating to them than chapter books.

 Bill Watterson’s Calvin and Hobbes as well as the Tin Tin series, are examples of kid pleasers with sophisticated vocabulary and concepts.